About The Fascia Remedy

 In the summer of 2010, I packed up all my belongings and left the hills of Cincinnati for the mountains of Colorado.
 By fateful, beautiful chance, I met an incredible fascia release bodyworker in Boulder and that powerful work took me by complete surprise.

-I saw more improvement in the feel and function of my arm in 3 months of this fascia release work than I had in 15 years of traditional treatments!
+I saw more improvement in the feel and function of my arm in 3 months of this fascia release work than I had in a lifetime of traditional treatments!
 It was unlike any work I'd ever done (and I'd tried EVERYTHING).
 I suddenly questioned everything I had believed and been told about "my condition."

 I felt the tightness finally begin to release.
 Muscles started firing for the first time.
 I experienced emotional releases as I processed the pain and grief of my surgery and feeling so trapped for so long.